rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Imposing multi-field-constraints

 For supporting multi-field-constraints, you can use a prototype-based approach: Provide a Generator by a variable element.
-This generator creates prototype objects (or object graphs) which are used as prototype.
+This generator creates prototype objects (or object graphs) that are used as prototypes.
 They may be Entities, JavaBeans or Maps.
 For example, this may be an importing generator.
 On each generation run, an instance is generated and made available to the other sub generators.
-They can use the entity or sub elements by a source path attribute:
+They can use the entity or sub-elements by a source path attribute:

 ```xml